Pixboost/website-hugo-theme/site/content/blog/high-dpi-display-support-in-api/index.md

 ## Intro

-What is this blog about

-Over the last decade we went from having PC and mobile phone to PC in the pocket and the Internet everywhere.
-It gave us so much freedom!
-However, it's also gave us new problems to solve.
+Over the last decade we went from having a home PC to PC in the pocket and the Internet everywhere.
+It gave us so much freedom; and new problems to solve!
 One of them is how we present content on the different screens.
 In the early days, websites would have separate versions for mobile and desktops.
-Then responsive design came into play, so we could have one codebase with adaptive layout.
+Then responsive design came into play, so we could have one codebase with adaptive layouts.
 One of the thing that you do need to look at is how you display your images across the devices.
 Given you have one website, but you don't want to load a big image that used on the desktop into mobile device with a tiny screen.
 That's how we got srcset attribute on image tag and seperate picture tag in HTML standard.
 We can now provide the same image in the different sizes and a browser will pick the right